Identification of multi-valued treatment effects with unobserved heterogeneity: The (generalized) monotonicity assumption

 We call this subset $\Lambda$ ``monotonicity subset."
-When $T$ is binary, parts (i)-(iii) of Assumption \ref{asp:mt} are the monotonicity assumption in \cite{Imbens1994}.
+When $T$ is binary, Assumptions \ref{asp:mt} (i)--(iii) are the monotonicity assumption in \cite{Imbens1994}.
 Assumption \ref{asp:mt} (i) strengthens Assumption \ref{asp:ivqr} (ii) and assumes that the potential outcome and treatment are jointly independent of the instrument.
 Assumption \ref{asp:mt} (ii) assumes that monotonicity inequalities hold on a particular subset $\Lambda$ of $\mP$.
 Assumption \ref{asp:mt} (iii) is an instrument relevance condition and assumes that the compliers always exist.
-Under these conditions, when monotonicity inequalities hold on $(z,z')\in\Lambda$, we exclude the cases where neither $D^t_z<D^t_{z'}$ nor $D^t_z>D^t_{z'}$ can happen for some $t\in\mT$.
+Under these conditions, when monotonicity inequalities hold on $(z,z')\in\Lambda$, we exclude the cases where neither $D_t(z)<D_t(z')$ nor $D_t(z)>D_t(z')$ can happen for some $t\in\mT$.
 Assumption \ref{asp:mt} (iv) strengthens the instrument relevance condition and assumes that the compliers are sufficiently large. \cite{VX2017} employ a similar condition for the binary treatment case.
-Under Assumption \ref{asp:mt} (iv), each conditional cdf of potential outcome on compliers as well as unconditional cdf of potential outcome is strictly increasing on $\mY^\circ$.\footnote{We show this statement in Lemma \ref{lem:3b} in Appendix \ref{sec:a.5}.}
+Under Assumption \ref{asp:mt} (iv), each conditional cdf of the potential outcome on compliers strictly increases on $\mY^\circ$.\footnote{We show this statement in Lemma \ref{lem:3b} in Appendix \ref{sec:a.5}.}